x37v/smlang-rs/README.md

 ### State data

 Any state may have some data associated with it, which means that this data is only exists while in this state.
-You can access the state data in your actions and guards via the variable `state_data`.
+You can access the state data in your actions and guards via the variable `state`.
 You can also set the destination state value via an expression.

 If your initial state has data, that data type must have `Default` implemented.